nodempc/node-website/content/posts/recreational/relating-pascals-triangle-with-binom-coeff/index.md

 authors:
     - "navid_tawsif"
 summary: Answering how nCr gives the element in the n-th row and r-th column of Pascal's Triangle.
-categories: ["recreational"]
+categories: ["Recreational"]
-tags: ["Mathematics", "combinatorics"]
+tags: ["mathematics", "combinatorics"]
 ---
 {{<katex>}}